Egypt awaits poll results, Tahrir protest planned

 PEACEFUL ELECTION, SOME INFRACTIONS

-The Muslim Brotherhood says its new Freedom and Justice Party is set to win about 40 percent of seats allocated to party lists in this week's vote, which passed off peacefully, although with many irregularities.
+The Muslim Brotherhood, Egypt's oldest Islamist group, says its new Freedom and Justice Party (FJP.L) is set to win about 40 percent of seats allocated to party lists in this week's vote, which passed off peacefully, although with many irregularities.

 FJP officials say the party also leads the race for individual seats that make up a third of the total in the poll.